brianm/a/README.md

 on.
 If it guesses incorrectly for you, just set the PACKAGE variable to the right thing.

+You can find out what it is guessing via the <code>check-sanity<code>
+target:

+    $ make check-sanity

+Which will output the various environment stuff being inferred.
+Check the <code>PACKAGE</code> one, it is the the one which is fragile.
+It should match the base package folks would import, ie "github.com/brianm/variant"

 ## The build Makefile Target

 Running